Why Invest in Stocks vs. Keeping in Savings?

 The earlier you get started, the more time your money has to grow.
 And the more time it has to grow, the bigger it will become.

 Understanding how the stock market works, and how to invest is so important because it determines how much your net worth will be when you retire.
 Are you going to leave your cash in your savings account all your life, and earn an average of 3%?
-Or are you going to invest it in the stock market and try to earn 11%?
+Or are you going to invest it in the stock market and try to earn a higher return?

 Pop Quiz!